duffyinVictoria/duffyinvictoria.github.io/_pages/tutorbot.md

 1. Define the role of the tutor bot
 2. Outline areas to review
 3. Define standards and norms for communication
-4. Areas to review, including sample questions.
+4. Details of areas to review, including sample questions.

 The prompt that runs the ChatGPT Tutor Bot can be downloaded here: [Tutor Bot Prompt](/botprompt.txt) Pasting this prompt into any Generative AI system should yield an experience similar to running the ChatGPT Tutor Bot.